ATTENTION: COVID-19 UPDATE

-- Pate Rehabilitation has cancelled community activities such as group activities and outings.
+- Pate Rehabilitation has cancelled community activities such as group outings.

 - Transitional patients with fever or acute respiratory symptoms will be restricted to their rooms.
 If patients must leave the room for medically necessary reasons, they will wear a mask if possible and will return promptly to their own rooms.

 - Essential caregiver visits can be scheduled after completion of all needed training and require following of all safety guidelines explained during the training.